ChrisDonovan307/dataverse_db/README.md

 # 1 Introduction

-Dataverse scraping for CS5040 - Database Systems course.
-To navigate project, open `.Rproj` file, then head to `table_of_conents.R`.
-Scripts are listed in order.
-To navigate to a script, put cursor on file path and hit `F2`, or `ctrl + left click` on the file path.
-The `6_outputs` folder contains csv outputs to work with in RDBMS.
-They still need some work in terms of creating and linking keys across tables.
+Dataverse scraping and database programming for CS5040 - Database Systems project.
+Dataverse scraping is done in `r/`.
+Navigate to `r/table_of_contents.R` for a list of scripts in order of workflow.
+Tables are saved to the `csv/` folder.
+Database programming is in the `sql/` folder.